 CHICAGO-Bob Kucera of Knox College and Jo-Ann Ring of the University of Illinois find they have something in common at the Campus Fair, the back-to-school shop at Marshall Field & Company.
 Both Bob, who is a member of Field's Store for Men's college board, and Jo-Ann, on the women's college board, prove that this will be a great year for plaid on campus.
-Colleges from coast to coast, these college experts at Field's predict, will be having a Highland fling with tartans, plaids, kilts, weaklts and what-have-you! ion of the monitors.
-They look like fountain pens, and gauge on-the-spot amounts of radiat- Geiger counters and ionization is going to go right to work, area.
-So sensitive is the Geiger On Tuesday, they all went to counter that if it could be wired Wichita Falls where Joe report to a fly his footsteps could be ed for a physical examination heard distinctly. wrist, worn in a ring, etc. They Springs and Mrs. Bill Tinsley for Joplin, Mo., to be at the bed consist of a piece of photo and little son of Lubbock visit side of Mrs. Harrell's mother, graphic film, and are used to ed with W. J. Bridge and Mr. Mrs. Sue Purkhiser, who rece show the amount of radiation and Mrs. Aaron Edgar a while ly underwent surgery.
-Mr. Har Mr. and Mrs. Joe Frank Boy ion chambers actually count the ley and son, Butch, of Big number of radiation particles -- Spring visited in the home of gamma rays, and alpha and his parents, Mr. and Mrs. A. E. beta particles present in an Bowley, the first of the week Mrs. Clayton Bridge of Roaring Gene Jr., left several days ago rell took them to Joplin.
-New Grasses Being Grown In Texas Areas Over 600 different kinds of or Amarillo grasses obtained from all parts periment Station during the period since 1907.
-Dr. R. C. Potts, associate professor of agronomy in charge of forage crop investigations, new grasses are collected by ex. test. peditions that are sent to all are obtained through an exworkers in foreign countries.
-Dr. Potts points out that a his cateogory.
+Colleges from coast to coast, these college experts at Field's predict, will be having a Highland fling with tartans, plaids, kilts, weskits and what-have-you! ion of the monitors.
+They look like fountain pens, and gauge on-the-spot amounts of radiat- Geiger counters and ionizatheard distinctly. wrist, worn in a ring, etc. They Springs and Mrs. Bill Tinsley for Joplin, Mo., to be at the bedconsist of a piece of photo- and little son of Lubbock visit- side of Mrs. Harrell's mother, graphic film, and are used to ed with W. J. Bridge and Mr. Mrs. Sue Purkhiser, who recentshow the amount of radiation and Mrs. Aaron Edgar a while ly underwent surgery.
+Mr. Har- LOCALS Mr. and Mrs. Joe Frank Bowion chambers actually count the ley and son, Butch, of Big number of radiation particles-- Spring visited in the home of gamma rays, and alpha and his parents, Mr. and Mrs. A. E. beta particles present in an Bowley, the first of the week. area.
+So sensitive is the Geiger On Tuesday, they all went to counter that if it could be wired | Wichita Falls where Joe reportto a fly his footsteps could be ed for a physical examination.
+Mrs. Gene Harrell and son, Mrs. Clayton Bridge of Roaring | Gene Jr., left several days ago rell took them to Joplin.
+New Grasses Being Grown In Texas Areas Over 600 different kinds of grasses obtained from all parts iod since 1907. new grasses are collected by ex- test. peditions that are sent to all After the value of the new change of seed with agricultural farmers accept it and start workers in foreign countries. this cateogory.